Azure/iot-edge-v1/doc/devbox_setup.md

 # Prepare your development environment

-This document describes how to prepare your development environment to use the *Microsoft Azure IoT Gateway SDK*.
+This document describes how to prepare your development environment to use *Azure IoT Edge*.
 It describes how to prepare a development environment in Windows using Visual Studio and in Linux.

 - [Set up a Windows development environment](#set-up-a-windows-development-environment)
 - [Set up a Linux development environment](#set-up-a-linux-development-environment)